 Those two factors added up to an outburst of Draconids for Europe in 2018.
 No outburst is expected this year.
 But meteor showers are notorious for defying the most carefully crafted forecasts.
 So you never know for sure what’s up in a meteor shower unless you look.

 By the way, 21P/Giacobini-Zinner is a periodic comet, which returns near the sun every 6 years and 4 months.
 Tracking this comet, and noting this October meteor shower, helped astronomers figure out how to predict meteor showers in 1915.

-For a taste of history related to this shower, go to the Astronomy Abstract Service from the Smithsonian and NASA and find a 1934 article called “The Meteors from Giacobini’s Comet” by C.C.
+For a taste of history related to this shower, go to the Astronomy Abstract Service from the Smithsonian and NASA and find a 1934 article called The Meteors from Giacobini’s Comet by C.C.
 Wylie.
-It is an account of the famed meteor storm of 1933.
+It’s a fascinating account of the famed meteor storm of 1933.

 Bottom line: In 2020, the Draconid meteor shower – also called the Giacobinids – will probably be at its best on the evening (not after midnight) of October 7.
 Try the evening of October 8, too.
 Watch for these meteors as soon as darkness falls, and take advantage of the moon-free hours at nightfall and early evening.
 By the way, there are more meteor showers ahead!
 Check out EarthSky’s 2020 meteor guide.